 The NZ RIMPA Excellence Awards are presented in all four categories, with the Outstanding Student and Outstanding Individual awards being named to honour two significant New Zealanders in the records and information management industry, Dr Gillian Oliver and Dianne Macaskill.

-The award honours the outstanding educator and innovative-thought leader, Dr Gillian Oliver, PhD., whose depth of records and information management knowledge is world-renowned.
+An outstanding educator and innovative-thought leader, Dr Gillian Oliver, PhD. whose depth of records and information management knowledge is world-renowned.
 She has held positions of academic authority in many parts of the western world guiding generations of records and knowledge managers, librarians, archivists, genealogists and historians in the fundamentals and fine points of handling information, its ethics and its crafts.
 Her curriculum vitae is filled with the terminology of records, libraries, informatics, science, management, risk, culture, archives, technology, scholarship, humanities and editorial authority.

 Qld RIMPA Excellence Awards